hknutzen/Netspoc/syntax.markdown

         [ split-tunnel-policy = tunnelall | tunnelspecified; ]
       }

-### Software client
+### Software client with certificate authentication

-Software clients are similar to hosts, but special names are used.
+Software clients are similar to hosts, but name or pattern of certificate is used as name of host.

     network:<network name> = {
       ..